Linear-time logics -- a coalgebraic perspective: Preliminaries

+To see why the $\nu$-extents are as claimed in the probabilistic case, note that they are the greatest (and in this case unique) solution of the following system of equations:

-\end{exa} It is shown in \cite{CirsteaSH17} that the notions of $\nu$- and $\mu$-extent can be used to give alternative characterisations of the notions of maximal trace behaviour, respectively finite trace behaviour.
-Specifically, these are shown to coincide with the $\nu$-, respectively $\mu$-extents of certain "products" of the coalgebra in question with the final, respectively initial $F$-algebra, where the latter two are now viewed as $\T_S \circ F$-coalgebras.
+\end{exaC} It turns out that the notions of $\nu$- and $\mu$-extent can be used to give alternative characterisations of the notions of maximal trace behaviour, and respectively of finite trace behaviour.
+Specifically, these can be shown to coincide with the $\nu$-, respectively $\mu$-extents of certain "products" of the coalgebra in question with the final, respectively the initial $F$-algebra, where the latter two are now viewed as $\T_S \circ F$-coalgebras.